Percona-Lab/mongoDB-workload-generator/README.md

 * **`insert_cache_size`**: The buffer size for the document generator channel.
     * *Tip:* This decouples document generation from database insertion.
 A larger buffer ensures workers rarely wait for data generation logic.
     * *Default:* `1000`
+* **`Upserts`**: Any updateOne or updateMany operation in your query JSON files can include "upsert": true.
+This will cause MongoDB to create the document if no match is found for the filter.

 #### Timeouts & Reliability
 Control how plgm reacts to network lag or database pressure.